jenish112/Walmart-Sales-Data-Analysis/README.md

 ## About Data

-The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/datasets/alaxcarry/walmart-sales-data).
+The dataset was obtained from the [Kaggle Walmart Sales Dataset](https://www.kaggle.com/datasets/alaxcarry/walmart-sales-data).
 This dataset contains sales transactions from three different branches of Walmart, respectively located in Mandalay, Yangon, and Naypyitaw.
 The data contains 17 columns and 1000 rows:

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |